hamburgscleanest/DataTables/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

 Data tables whose behavior and appearance can be extended by components.
-For example sorting, pagination or filtering the table.
+For example sorting, paginating or filtering the table.
 No JavaScript is required.